dbcls/sparql-proxy/README.md

 NOTE: If you're running `sparql-proxy` within Docker, you may want to use `-v` option for `docker` command to make the files accessible from the inside of the container:

     $ docker run -p 8080:3000 -e SPARQL_BACKEND=http://example.com/sparql -v `pwd`/files:/app/files dbcls/sparql-proxy

+## Relaying `X-SPARQL-` headers

+sparql-proxy relays HTTP headers starting with `X-SPARQL-` received from backends.
+This is intended to pass through `X-SPARQL-MaxRows`, which is emitted from Virtuoso.

+If you enabled the query splitting mode, this feature is disabled.
+This is because a single request to sparql-proxy is split into multiple requests to the backend, and it is not uniquely determined which response header should be returned.